Rolf Potts, author of the book Vagabonding, describes it as:

 So, simply put, vagabonding is the act of choosing experiences and travel adventures over working away your life for material things.

-Someone who is vagabonding never really returns completely from their trip.
-They may be home, earning money at work, etc, but they are always in the mindset to leave again.
+Someone who is vagabonding keeps a traveling mindset.
+They may be back home to visit loved ones or earn money, but they are always anticipating the next trip.
 They prioritize experience over accumulating objects.
 A vagabond works to provide the fuel for travel and adventure, not to build a lifestyle of fashion and toys in an attempt to impress others.

 Why Not Wait for Retirement to Travel?